svenssonjoel/lispBM/doc/displayref.md

 ### img-arc

 Draw an arc into an image.
-The form of an `img-arc` expression is `(img-arg image cx cy r ang-s ang-e color ..option)`.
+The form of an `img-arc` expression is `(img-arc image cx cy r ang-s ang-e color ..option)`.

 |Arg ||
  |----|----|